coen-hyde/behave/README.md

 Behave
 ======

-Behave wraps a function to limit the amount of times it can be called, then calls the a notifier function once that limit has been reached.
+Behave wraps a function to limit the amount of times it can be called, then calls the notifier function once that limit has been reached.

 Usage
 -----